anhornsby/coherent-representations/README.md

 docker pull adamnhornsby/coherent-representations
 ```

-#### Running the analyses in container
+#### Running the analyses

-**Note that all of the following commands will output plots to your current working directory**
+Note that all of the following commands will output plots to your current working directory

 The main reported results will be printed to stdout.